Oceanic Geo 2.0 Dive Computer Review

 - Free Diving

 The Geo only comes as a wrist scuba computer.
 Oceanic offers no console variant of it.
-If you want a low cost console computer from Oceanic then you have to look at the VEO 2.0.
-It offers less capabilities but is designed as a console device.
+If you want a low-cost console computer from Oceanic, then you have to look at the VEO 2.0.
+It provides fewer capabilities but is designed as a console device.

-The screen shows all important data like depth, time, temperature without having to scroll through any menus.
-All data is available at a glance yet due to the smaller screen size it can at times take a second to be able to clearly read it when you’re in somewhat darker environments.
+The screen shows all relevant data like depth, time, temperature without having to scroll through any menus.
+All data is available at a glance, yet due to the smaller screen size, it can, at times, take a second to be able to read it when you’re in somewhat darker environments.

-It is designed as a entry-level to mid-range scuba computer and does not offer high-end capabilities like air integration, compass, etc. The display offers a low battery indicator reminding you to replace the battery before going down on a dive.
+It is designed as an entry-level to mid-range scuba computer and does not offer high-end capabilities like air integration, compass, etc. The display provides a low battery indicator reminding you to replace the battery before going down on a dive.

-One of the really nice advantages is that you can change the battery yourself.
-This otherwise can be a real hassle when you have to send it in to a service center.
+One of the excellent advantages is that you can change the battery yourself.
+This otherwise can be a real hassle when you have to send it to a service center.
 Being able to replace the battery yourself saves you money and time.

 It’s easy to master the navigation on this device.
-Two buttons are used to step forward/back in the menu tree and to select a specific setting.
-One button is used to save a setting while the fourth button is there to switch on the backlight.
+Two of the buttons are used to step forward/back in the menu tree and to select a specific setting.
+One button is used to save the changed setting while the fourth button is there to switch on the backlight.
 It’ll only take you a few minutes to get used to the navigation.
 The buttons are spaced out far enough to ensure that you press the right button even with gloves.

 - Dive Time exceeded

 - PO2 limit violation